djeada/Statistics-Notes/notes/time_series_analysis/time_series.md

 ### Time Series Analysis Techniques

 Timeseries analysis methods can be broadly classified into two main categories: time-domain methods and frequency-domain methods.

+### A Simple Modeling Workflow

+1. **Plot the series** to identify trend, seasonality, breaks, and variance changes.
+2. **Remove trend/seasonality** using detrending, seasonal adjustment, or differencing.
+3. **Model the residuals** using ACF/PACF-guided AR/MA/ARMA choices.
+4. **Forecast residuals**, then reconstruct forecasts for the original series.

 #### Time-Domain Methods